SpongePowered/Schematic-Specification/versions/schematic-3.md

 Field Name | Type | Description
 ---|:---:|---
 <a name="schematicVersion"></a>Version | `integer` | **Required.** Specifies the format version being used.
 It may be used to provide validation and auto-conversion from older versions.
 The current version is `3`.
 <a name="schematicDataVersion"></a>DataVersion | `integer` | **Required.** Specifies the data version of Minecraft that was used to create the schematic.
-This is to allow for block and entity data to be validated and auto-conversion from older versions.
+This is to allow for block and entity data to be validated and auto-converted from older versions.
 This is dependent on the Minecraft version, eg. Minecraft 1.12.2's data version is [1343](https://minecraft.gamepedia.com/1.12.2).
 <a name="schematicMetadata"></a>Metadata | [Metadata Object](#metadataObject) | Provides optional metadata about the schematic.
 <a name="schematicWidth"></a>Width | `unsigned short` | **Required.** Specifies the width (the size of the area in the X-axis) of the schematic.
 <a name="schematicHeight"></a>Height | `unsigned short` | **Required.** Specifies the height (the size of the area in the Y-axis) of the schematic.
 <a name="schematicLength"></a>Length | `unsigned short` | **Required.** Specifies the length (the size of the area in the Z-axis) of the schematic.
-<a name="schematicOffset"></a>Offset | `integer`[3] |  **Required.** Specifies the relative offset of the schematic.
+<a name="schematicOffset"></a>Offset | `integer[3]` |  **Required.** Specifies the relative offset of the schematic.
 This value is relative to the most minimal point in the schematics area.
 The default value if not provided is `[0, 0, 0]`.
 This may be used when incorporating the area of blocks defined by this schematic to a larger area to place the blocks relative to a selected point.
 <a name="schematicPalette"></a>BlockPalette | [Palette Object](#paletteObject) |  **Required.** Specifies the block palette.
 This is a mapping of block states to indices which are local to this schematic.
 These indices are used to reference the block states from within the [BlockData array](#schematicBlockData).
 It is recommeneded for maximum data compression that your indices start at zero and skip no values.
 <a name="schematicBlockData"></a>BlockData | `varint[]` | **Required.** Specifies the main storage array which contains `Width * Height * Length` entries.
 Each entry is specified as a varint and refers to an index within the [Palette](#schematicPalette).
 The entries are indexed by `x + z * Width + y * Width * Length`.
 <a name="schematicBlockEntities"></a>BlockEntities | [BlockEntity Object](#blockEntityObject)[] | Specifies additional data for blocks which require extra data.
 If no additional data is provided for a block which normally requires extra data then it is assumed that the BlockEntity for the block is initialized to its default state.